seikonfertrad/seikonfertrad.github.io/_pages/about.md

 I was quite ~~carefree~~a dick until my last year of high school, when I went vegan for all the wrong reasons.
 Looking for recipes, I rediscovered my compassion and how deeply I care about life across species, space, and time.

-Seeking friends with shared interests, I encountered the effective altruism network, in 2013.
+Seeking friends with shared interests, I encountered Effective Altruism in 2013.
+Many rabbit holes later, I dedicated my career to future generations.

-Despite unprecedented, man-made risks, I am excited about human civilization.
-We've already come far in very little time.
+Despite an urgent need to mitigate global catastrophic risks, I am extremely excited about civilization.

+We've come quite far in very little time.
 The future will probably be wonderful.
-Let's make that even more probable.
+So let's make that even more probable.

-As of 2021, I'm trying to [improve the governance of our powers to create and destroy](https://simoninstitute.ch/).
+As of 2021, I'm trying to [improve the governance of emerging technologies](https://simoninstitute.ch/).

 From 2016 to 2020, I built up the [Swiss effective altruism ecosystem](https://effectivealtruism.ch/).